citp/privacy-policy-historical/c/co/com/compsci.ca.md

-  3. Computer Science Canada may also add on any page display the total counts that page has been viewed.
-This includes member profile pages.
+  3. Computer Science Canada may also add on any page and display the total counts that page has been viewed.
+This includes member profile pages and individual user views.

   4. Social sharing of data: Computer Science Canada allows other users to browse topics, posts and comments that you have submitted or commented on.
 This information is made available via your member profile, or within the permalink URL of the topic or artical in which you performed the action on.
 Computer Science Canada may choose to post this data on other site features in the future.